 The world championship was held in the Cobo Center.
 If you have never been to the Cobo Center let me tell you one word that describes it.
 WOW!!!
 I really underestimated the scale of this competition.
 During the competition, the Cobo center had many unique activities which were open to everyone.
 One of my favorites was the innovation fair.
 The innovation fair consisted of cutting edge technologies from the best companies from around the world.
 We got a chance to view and experience a demonstration of these technologies.

 There were also many presentations and talks you could attend.
 Overall it was such a cool experience.

 Although, April 24th wasn’t just for exploring.
 Qualification rounds began the same day.
 In Worlds, there are around 100 qualification rounds for each division.
 There are 6 divisions in the competition.
 After qualifications, eight alliances of four robots each, are chosen.
 Those alliances playoff to be the division winner.
 Then, the 6 division winning alliances compete in a round robin tournament to choose top two alliances to go to Einstien aka the final match.
 It’s 3 jam-packed days with a lot going on.

 On the 24th and 25th, we had qualification matches.
 But on 25th along with qualification matches, we had something interesting in store for us in the evening.
 The World Championship match is set during the time when most high schools have their proms, so that posed an issue.

 That’s why RoboProm happened.
 I would be lying if I said that it sounds crazier than it is because it honestly is crazy.
-I have to say that it was really crazy and that I actually had a lot of fun.
+I have to say that the craziness made it even more enjoyable.

 Sparky was able to get to division quarterfinals.
 We as a team are extremely proud of what we were able to accomplish at the competition.
 I would like to thank the entire team and all the mentors for a great season.
 We are looking forward to coming back next year.